 When ESMValCore (the esmvaltool command) runs a recipe, it will first find all data and run the default preprocessor steps plus any additional preprocessing steps defined in the recipe.
 Next it will run the diagnostic script defined in the recipe and finally it will store provenance information.
-Provenance information is stored in the W3C PROV XML format and also plotted in an SVG file for human inspection.
+Provenance information is stored in the W3C PROV XML format.
+To read in and extract information, or to plot these files, the prov Python package can be used.
 In addition to provenance information, a caption is also added to the plots.